AlexanderSenf/htsjdk_crypt4gh_test/Readme.md

 This is a Java program to test the addition of Crypt4GH to htsjdk.
-This addition is an extension to the SeekableStream class, which will allow any class that takes a SeekableSTream as input (e.g. SamFileReader) to transparently read Crypt4GH files.
+This addition is an extension to the SeekableStream class, which will allow any class that takes a SeekableStream as input (e.g. SamFileReader) to transparently read Crypt4GH files.

 Download: git clone https://github.com/AlexanderSenf/htsjdk_crypt4gh_test.git